Yuma248/MELFUtilities/README.md

 &emsp;-t \<Access token for the figsahre account\>
 &emsp;-p \<project ID, this is required just if you require to upload in specific project\>
 &emsp;-f \<item ID, this is required just if you need to upload in specific item\>
-&emsp;-n \<item name, this is required if you are creating a new item, default NEW UPLOAD\>
+&emsp;-n \<item name, this is required if you are creating a new item and you want a specific name, default NEW UPLOAD\>

 For example:
 UpFigshare.sh -i /sanpper/genome/genomev2.fasta -u https://api.figshare.com/v2/account/articles/22707369/files -t 75050303931z87ab7c72038ab9eaf02d853766bd8f7cc695f390d5b9cdeda1fd230c462a7cb7c7a67ef7c507f27f3fde647c4145667664533374d54609ef477874c4aa11